lorenzosp93/wedding_table_optimization/README.md

 ## Usage

-A shell script is provided for UNIX users.
+A shell script is provided for UNIX users (Python must be installed).
 You can simply run the following command:

 ```source tableOptim.sh```